MatteO-Matic/Gunz2-serveremulator/README.md

 ```python
 cdata = packet_crypt.decrypt(data[20:])
 ```
-#### Compression/Decompresstion
+#### Compression/Decompression
 Some packets are encrypted and compressed, first decrypt then decompress the payload.
-Don't include the first 4 bytes of the payload with decompresstion.
+Don't include the first 4 bytes of the payload with decompression.
 The 4 bytes represent the payload size.
 ```python
 cdata = packet_crypt.decrypt(data[20:])
 decdata = (zlib.decompress(cdata[4:]))